-To greatly reduce the likelihood that an Rh-negative mother will develop this antibody, she may be given a routine injection of Rh immune globulin (RhoGam) at approximately 28 weeks’ gestation.
+To greatly reduce the likelihood that an Rh-negative mother will develop this antibody, she may be treated with an injection of Rh immune globulin at approximately 28 weeks' of pregnancy.
+The Rh immune globulin binds to and "masks" the fetus's Rh antigen and prevents the mother from developing antibodies against the Rh antigen.
 Additional injections may be necessary during the pregnancy if she has an amniocentesis, chorionic villus sampling, or an abdominal injury, and after delivery if the baby is Rh-positive.
-Before each injection is given, an antibody screen is performed to make sure that the woman has not already created Rh antibodies.
+Before each injection is given, an antibody screen is performed to make sure that the woman has not already developed Rh antibodies.

 In addition to Rh-negative women who have had an Rh-positive baby, any woman who has had a blood transfusion or had prior pregnancies may produce an antibody to blood factors other than Rh that can potentially harm an unborn baby.
-An antibody screen during the first trimester determines if potentially harmful antibodies are already present in the mother's blood.
-If a harmful antibody is detected, the baby's father should be tested, if possible, to see if his blood has antigens that react with the mother's antibody.
-If it does react, then the fetus' may also.
-If the antibody could react with the fetus', the health care provider should monitor the mother's antibody level and the fetus for the duration of the pregnancy.
+An antibody screen done during the first trimester and repeated during the third trimester (between 28 and 29 weeks of pregnancy) determines if potentially harmful antibodies are present in the mother's blood.
+If a harmful antibody is detected, the baby's father should be tested, if possible, to see if his RBCs have antigens that the mother's antibody could target.
+If so, then the fetus' RBCs may also have antigens that may be targeted.
+In this case, the healthcare practitioner will likely monitor the mother's antibody level and the health of the fetus for the duration of the pregnancy.
 Signs that the fetus is becoming ill may necessitate treatment before birth (such as an intrauterine transfusion) or an early delivery.